-ID TR-79

-Title Real-time recognition of the three apical cardiac views from ECHO video

-Description The three apical cardiac views in echocardiography refer to different cross-sections of the heart and are known as the apical 2-chamber, 3-chamber, and 4-chamber views.
-During acquisition of an echo video, the system should be able to recognize whether it depicts one of the three apical views and identify which one.
-Upon recognition, the system should inform the end-user of the distance to the reference views, reflecting the quality of the video in terms of structural resemblance to a properly acquired view.
+Key Summary Description Linked Issues Related pilots (optional) Relevant project tasks Source TR-79 ECHO: Real- time recognition of the three apical cardiac views from ECHO video The three apical cardiac views in echocardiography refer to different cross-sections of the heart and are known as the apical 2- chamber, 3-chamber, and 4-chamber views.
+Given an ECHO video, the software should be able to recognize whether it depicts one of the three apical views and identify which one.
+Upon recognition, the software should be able to estimate a measure of distance to the reference view, reflecting the quality of the video in terms of structural resemblance to a properly acquired view.
+URE-12 Pilot 1 T3.1 User requirements on D1.2 TR-78 ECHO: Ability to read and write DICOM ECHO video and supplementary information The software should be able to read and write ECHO video recordings in accordance with the DICOM standard.
+The software should also be able to read and write supplementary information files, i.e., results of automatic processing, for the purposes of long-term storage and recovery.
+URE-9 , URE-14 , URE- 12 Pilot 1 T3.1 User requirements on D1.2

-Linked issues Image quality monitoring (URE-12)

-Reporter AUTH

-Related pilots Pilot 1

-Relevant project Tasks Task 3.1

-Source User requirements on D1.2

-Last changed 2021-09-08